 I go birding almost every day, but when the news broke about Christian Cooper, and George Floyd, and all the protests that followed, I couldn’t bring myself to go.
 I was glued to my computer instead, reading articles, and trying to figure out how best to channel my anger and sadness into action.

 Black Birders Week was created in direct response to an incident that occured in Central Park on May 25th, where Christian Cooper, a Black birder, had a tense encounter with a white woman.
 She was walking her dog offleash in an area of the park where it is prohibited to do so.
 When Cooper asked the woman to leash her dog, she became defensive, and told him she was going to “call the cops and tell them that an African American man is threatening my life.”
 And then she did just that, while Cooper filmed the whole thing.
-It’s disturbing to watch they way she feigns fear and hysteria, and nearly strangles her dog in the process.
+It’s disturbing to watch how she feigns fear and hysteria, and nearly strangles her dog in the process.
 She knew what her phone call – and what her lies – could mean for him.
-It was vengeful, and, in Cooper’s words “unmistakabley racists.”
+It was vengeful, and, in Cooper’s words “unmistakably racist.”

 One of the organizers of the event, Corina Newsome, in a recent interview, said that what happened to Cooper was a good example of how “white supremacy, weaponization of police brutality, and black people just trying to enjoy the outdoors…” too often intersect.
 And that a group she is a part of, called #BlackAFinSTEM decided they had to do something in response.